Github Pages

 Host Your Final Project

-• Delete _site folder (now its using docs)
+folder (now its usingdocs

-• Push commit and check that the website updated
+; confirm that other pages have been rendered - Push commit and check that the website updated